uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Survivors made many statements to the Commission about Canada’s apology, but the same cannot be said for their response to church apologies.
 It is striking that although Survivors told us a great deal about how churches have affected their lives, and how, as adults, they may or may not practise Christianity, they seldom mentioned the churches’ apologies or healing and reconciliation activities.
-This was the case even though they heard church representatives offer apologies at the TRC’s National Events.
+This was the case even though they heard church representatives offer apologies at the =|TRC=Truth and Reconciliation Commission of Canada=’s National Events.
 Their engagement with the churches was often more informal and personal.
-Survivors who visited the churches’ archival displays in the TRC’s Learning Places picked up copies of the apologies and talked directly with church representatives.
+Survivors who visited the churches’ archival displays in the =|TRC=Truth and Reconciliation Commission of Canada=’s Learning Places picked up copies of the apologies and talked directly with church representatives.
 They also had conversations with church representatives in the Churches Listening Areas and in public Sharing Circles.[^76]

 When the late Alvin Dixon, Chair of the United Church of Canada’s Indian Residential School Survivors Committee, spoke to the Commission at the Northern National Event in Inuvik in 2011, he expressed what many other Survivors may have thought about all of the churches’ apologies.